 We implement data retention policies and records to ensure that personal data will not be kept longer than is necessary in relation to the purpose for which they were collected.

-Different retention period apply to various types of personal data that we hold, depending on the respective data collection/usage purpose and relevant legal requirements.
+Different retention periods apply to various types of personal data that we hold, depending on the respective data collection/usage purpose and relevant legal requirements.

 Data Protection Officer

-We have appointed a Data Protection Officer show responsibilities include the following:
+We have appointed a Data Protection Officer whose responsibilities include the following:

-- To act as the contact point for the supervisory authority on issues regarding the data processing and related matters.
+To act as the point of contact for the supervisory authority on issues regarding the data processing and related matters.

 Data Access / Correction and Other Inquiries